michmattera/HerBody/README.md

 If the user clicks on the delete booking [Delete Booking template](templates/booking/delete_booking.html "Link to delete booking template") where a confirmation to the user will appear.
 <br>
 <br>
-The user will have than 2 choices :
+The user will have 2 choices :

-1. Confirm = The booking will be deleted, the user redirected to the booking list template
+1. Confirm = The booking will be deleted, and the user redirected to the booking list template
-2. Cancel = The user will just be redirect to the booking list page , and the booking will still be there.
+2. Cancel = The user will just be redirected to the booking list page, and the booking will still be there.

 <details>